jekymin8232/mcorpai-com/README.md

 ### Even when all other systems stop working, offline AI can save lives.
 **Offline AI can be applied in any shutdown environment.
 Its potential use cases extend beyond communication infrastructure failures to include natural-disaster scenarios, remote and disconnected regions, and even AI-assisted solutions for challenges such as desert greening and environmental restoration.
 This architecture also underwent an initial review by the Government of Luxembourg in November 2025.**

+**Email Address: contact@mcorpai.org**

+**This role is conducted on a remote-work basis.
+Communication and collaboration are available through email and Microsoft Teams, and no in-person visits are required.**

 > A single-file, **zero-dependency**, **100% offline**, **no-auto-render** source bundle that packages four humanitarian survival-AI artifacts and exposes a small, explicit runtime kernel for inspecting, extracting, and re-using their modules.

 [![single file](https://img.shields.io/badge/build-single--file-blue)]()